 4.3 IEEE

-The IEEE Future Directions Committee, represented by the societies of the IEEE, approved the formation of the IEEE Blockchain Initiative (BLK) effective 1 January 2018.
-The BLK will be the hub for all IEEE Blockchain projects and activities.
+The IEEE Future Directions Committee, represented by the societies of the IEEE, approved the formation of the IEEE Blockchain Initiative effective 1 January 2018.
+This initiative will be the hub for all IEEE Blockchain projects and activities.
 The BLK encompasses a comprehensive set of projects and activities supported by the following core subcommittees: Pre/Standards, Education, Conferences and Events, Community Development and Outreach, Publications, and Special Projects.
 So far, it published 11 IEEE standards under this standardization association (SA).

 The first area of the SA is about the general features and fundamental building blocks of DLT such as electronic contracts [i.25], digital asset management [i.26], E-invoice [i.28][i.32], data format [i.36], (IoT) data management [i.34], supply chain finance [i.35] and its governance [i.37].
 Another interest of the SA is about cryptocurrency, the standards cover its security management [i.29], the requirements for exchanges [i.30], defining a custodian framework [i.31] and the general payment process with cryptocurrency [i.33]; in addition, the SA also covers how to build mutual assistance model in a trustless environment based on blockchain/DLT [i.27].